 Health Insurance Industry Fee

-This fee on health insurers started at $8 billion in 2014 and continues to increase each year with premium growth.
-The fee, which applies only to insured business, is based on each insurer’s share of the taxable health insurance premium base (among all U.S. health insurers).
+This fee on health insurers started at $8 billion in 2014 and increased each year with premium growth.
+While the fee took effect in 2014, it was suspended for 2017 and 2019, then fully repealed effective in 2021.
+The fee, which applied only to insured business, was based on each insurer’s share of the taxable health insurance premium base (among all U.S. health insurers).

 Excise “Cadillac” tax

-Originally scheduled to go into effect in 2018, the Cadillac Tax was fully repealed on December 20, 2019.
+Originally scheduled to go into effect in 2018, the Cadillac Tax was fully repealed in 2019.
 It no longer exists and will never take effect.
 Its goal was to reduce health care usage and costs by encouraging employers to offer plans that were cost-effective and engage employees in sharing in the cost of care.
 The tax applied to both insured and self-funded group health plans.

 Reinsurance Fee